GRAINS-U.S. wheat slumps as Russia says it will resume Black Sea grain deal

 By Sybille de La Hamaide and Julie Ingwersen

-PARIS/CHICAGO, Nov 2 (Reuters) - Wheat futures plummeted from Chicago to Europe on Wednesday after Russia said it would resume its participation in a deal to export grain from war-torn Ukraine after suspending it over the weekend in a move that had threatened global food supplies.
+PARIS/CHICAGO, Nov 2 (Reuters) - Wheat futures plummeted from Chicago to Europe on Wednesday after Russia said it would resume its participation in a deal to export grain from war-torn Ukraine, a reversal of its weekend decision to pull out of the deal in a move that had sent wheat futures surging higher.

-Corn followed wheat lower on the Black Sea news as well as worries about weak export demand for U.S. supplies.
-But soybean futures turned higher in choppy trade, lifted by strength in global vegetable oil markets.
+Corn followed wheat lower on the Black Sea news, as well as worries about weak export demand for U.S. supplies.
+But soybean futures ended higher after a choppy session, lifted by strength in global vegetable oil markets.

-Wheat also tumbled in Europe where the benchmark December contract BL2Z2 was down 4.75% at 340.75 euros a tonne.
+Wheat also tumbled in Europe where the benchmark December contract BL2Z2 on Paris-based Euronext ended down 16.5 euros or 4.6% at 341.25 euros per tonne, nearly filling a gap marked at the open on Monday.

 "These latest announcements remove part of the risk premium for exporters so we are losing what we had gained over the past days in wheat," Arthur Portier of consultancy Agritel said.